 Abstract

 Osmanabadi goat is reared in arid and semi arid region of India and play a role in economy of rural livelihood.
-Small ruminant practices in India face major challenge of parasitic infestation hence, present study was carried out to see the effect of different genetic and non genetic factors on parasitic load of these goats in Udgir tehsil of Latur district of Maharashtra.
+Small ruminant practices in India face major challenge of parasitic infestation.
+Hence, present study was carried out/designed to see the effects of different genetic and non genetic factors on parasitic load of these goats in Udgir tehsil of Latur district of Maharashtra.
 The variation due to season, age, sex, farm and genotype of TaqI locus of MHC DRB1 gene on Fecal Egg Count (FEC) and Haemonchus Egg Count (HEC) in the flocks was studied.
 The study comprised of 84 animals and it was seen that the season and genotype were the significant factors affecting FEC and HEC in these flocks reared in organized and non-organized farm.
 The BB genotype had the lowest FEC suggesting that the BB genotype might be resistant to parasitic load.

-Key words:- Goat, Osmanabadi, FEC, Haemonchus, season, variation, HEC
+Key words:- Goat, Osmanabadi, FEC, Haemonchus, Season, Variation, HEC

 Introduction